marckunze/rancor/README.md

 A project for City College of San Francisco (CCSF) CS 177 (Software Engineering).

 ## Full Documentation
-See the [Wiki](https://github.com/marckunze/rancor/wiki) for the functional spec, and other information.
+See the [Wiki](https://github.com/marckunze/rancor/wiki) for the full documentation, including getting started, the functional spec, and other information.

 ## Communication
 * Google Group: [ranked-chooser-ccsf-cs177](groups.google.com/forum/#!forum/ranked-chooser-ccsf-cs177)